 You get your usual 50m lap pool that comes along with a pool bar and pavilion.

 And the rest of the facilities are your usual standard fare – children’s pool, playground, and BBQ pavilions.
-There isn’t a tennis court on ground, though residents of the Sereen will have access to one on the 34th floor – which is understandable given the premium cost of the land here.
+There isn’t a tennis court on the ground, though residents of the Sereen will have access to one on the 34th floor – which is understandable given the premium cost of the land here.
 Works out well for me though, I would prefer the amazing views while playing tennis any day of the week!

 One Holland Village Residences 1 Bedroom Review